shivanaguttiadi/About_DevOps/AWS_Answers.READM.md

 ### Question 8: Elements of an AWS CloudFormation template
 **Answer**:
-The elements of an AWS CloudFormation template include resources, parameters, mappings, outputs, conditions, and metadata.
-Resources define the AWS infrastructure components to be provisioned, parameters allow customization of the template, mappings provide conditional mappings, outputs display information about the stack, conditions define when resources are created, and metadata offers additional information about the template.
+The elements of an AWS CloudFormation templates

+a.
+Resources: Resources define the AWS infrastructure components to be provisioned

+b.
+Parameters : Parameters allow customization of the template

+c.
+Mappings : Mappings provide conditional mappings

+d.
+Outputs : Outputs display information about the stack

+e.
+Conditions : Conditions define when resources are created

+f.
+Metadata : Metadata offers additional information about the template.

 ### Question 9: What happens in CloudFormation when one of the resources in a stack cannot be created successfully?
 **Answer**: